jwetherb/CarND-Vehicle-Detection/README.md

 #### Non-freeway environment

 While my pipeline seems to work well for freeway driving, where the only oncoming traffic is in the distance and beyond a guardrail, it might well fail in an urban setting or on a road with no lane divider.
-The smoothing I added makes assumptions about the relatively constance of surrounding cars from one frame to the next.
+The smoothing I added makes assumptions about the relative constance of surrounding cars from one frame to the next.
 High-speed oncoming traffic could well negate those assumptions.

 #### Performance: Run-time processing

 I'm concerned that my pipeline would lag while processing images in real-time.
-With some parameter settings it over an hour to process the ~1 minute project video.
-At that rate, it would only be able to munge through a frame every 3-4 seconds, which would not be adequate.
-Better hardware (I'm on a MacBoo) and greater attention to code and parameter optimization would likely drive the frame processing throughput, but this is an important issue to explore further.
+With some parameter settings it took half an hour to process the <1 minute project video.
+At that rate, it would only be able to munge through a frame every 1-2 seconds, which would not be adequate.
+Better hardware (I'm on a MacBook Pro) and greater attention to code and parameter optimization would likely drive the frame processing throughput, but this is an important issue to explore further.

 ### For further exploration

 That said, the areas I would like to pursue further are:

-#### Auto-tuning the classifier(s)
+#### Auto-tuning the classifiers

-Auto-tuning the classifier to detect which:
+Auto-tuning the classifiers to detect which:

 * scale sizes
 * filter thresholds